funalab/pyCellLineage/README.md

 creating an automatic initSchnitz command unique to the experiment for MatLab and also creating Ratio images from the raw images.

-The last directory is used for GUI Analysis. pyLineage27 has been removed from the main branch
+The last directory is used for GUI Analysis. pyLineage27 has been removed from the main branch and is no longer supported.

 ## requirements